damncabbage/purescript-workshop/README.markdown

 ## Setup

-There are two options:

-* Using a Virtual Machine, with an environment already set up with the code exercises, libraries, and so on.
-This is the most fool-proof method.
-* Cloning this repo and running a bootstrap script, which downloads a small pile of things and tries to set things up for you.
+This repository has a bootstrap script, which downloads a small pile of things and sets things up for you.
+To get this going:

-The Virtual Machine method:

-1. Get a USB key.
-2. Copy off the `.ova` file and a VirtualBox installer.
-3. Install VirtualBox, and then open the `.ova` file.
-Start the VM when it's imported.

-The Clone + Setup method:

 1. Clone this git repo to somewhere local on your machine (eg. with `git clone https://github.com/damncabbage/purescript-workshop workshop`)
 2. Run the bootstrap setup script (with `./bootstrap.sh`, from inside the checked-out workshop directory).
-3. Put up your hand if you get stuck.
+3. Put an issue in this repo if you get stuck.

 It's helpful to use an editor with some PureScript integration.
 I recommend [Atom](https://atom.io/) set up with the [atom-ide-purescript](https://github.com/nwolverson/atom-ide-purescript) plugin,